vandemataramlib/vml-web/README.md

 ## Starting the server

-In development mode
+In development mode (with hot reloading):

 ```js
 npm start
 ```

-In production mode
+In production mode:

 ```js
 NODE_ENV=production npm start
 ```

-In production mode the app is initially rendered on the server for the first request, after which client-side rendering takes over.
+In production mode the server runs as a daemon and the app is rendered on the server for the initial request.